 2017-2021, Amazon

 Software Development Engineer With a team of roughly 4 other developers, I developed a cross-platform C++ music player aimed to improve customers’ listening experiences.
-Playback library was developed to integrate with iOS, Android, Desktop (Mac/PC), Amazon Fire, and more.
+Playback library was developed to integrate with iOS, Android, Desktop (Mac/PC), Amazon Fire TV, and more.
+This library reached 55+ million customers globally during my time there.

 2015-2017, NASA JPL